-The Town focuses on strengthening partnerships with other agencies and leveraging funds whenever possible.
-The Town will work with community, religious, and civic organizations, the Community Impact Unit, housing providers, and social service agencies throughout PY22 to address obstacles collectively.
-Town staff will support organizations in the Citizen Participation Plan (CPP) and in Table 2 of this AAP whenever service those experiencing the greatest needs.
-One of the most crucial ways to support these organizations is to increase transparency and provide more technical assistance to new/interested subrecipients.
-This year will continue to be challenging as the Town recovers from COVID-19, but CARES funds will be distributed to overcome those additional obstacles.
-The Town plans to use its allocation in the target area and inject almost all of its funding into activities that assist LMI populations.
-The Town is always aware of meeting the 70% requirement and providing funds to subrecipients quickly, ensuring they spend the funds per HUD's timely expenditure requirements.
+The Town focuses on strengthening partnerships with other agencies and leveraging funds where possible.
+The Town will work with civic organizations, the Community Impact Unit, housing providers, social services, etc. throughout PY23 to address obstacles collectively.
+Staff will support organizations in the Citizen Participation Plan (CPP) and those in Table 2 of this AAP when servicing those experiencing the greatest needs.
+One of the most crucial ways to support these organizations is to increase transparency and provide technical assistance to new/interested subrecipients.
+The Town plans to use its CDBG-CV allocation in the target area and inject almost all of its funding into activities that assist LMI populations.
+The Town is aware of meeting the 70 percent requirement and providing funds to subrecipients quickly, ensuring they spend the funds per HUD's timely expenditure requirements.